Latkes with optional Goy Variations

 mix potatoes and onion into a pile and sprinkle salt over the pile, mix some more, then add enough flour to make it all stick together and form patties.
 Heat olive oil in a non-stick pan and cook patties till golden on both sides.
 Note it's common to use eggs also, but I find they taste just as good without the eggs.

-top with sour cream and/or apple sauce
+Top with sour cream and/or apple sauce

 Goy variations - Just because I don't have a Jewish mother to disappoint.